act early! screen early! - rasing awareness for pre-eclampsia 2023

-May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: for the fourth time we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us!
+May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: for the fifth time we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us!
 Support our campaign “act early! screen early!”